umairfarooq44/bitcoin-app/README.md

 # Bitcoin-app
-This repo contains code for web portal of DNow.
+This repo contains code for web bitcoin app.

 ## Requirements